icopy-site/awesome-cn/docs/awesome/awesome-ansible.md

 - [ansible-bender](https://ansible-community.github.io/ansible-bender/build/html/index.html) - Tool which bends containers using Ansible playbooks and turns them into container images.
 - [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
 - [ansible-builder](https://ansible-builder.readthedocs.io/en/latest/) - Using Ansible content that depends on non-default dependencies can be tricky.
 Packages must be installed on each node, play nicely with other software installed on the host system, and be kept in sync.
-- [kics](https://github.com/Checkmarx/kics) - SAST Tool that scans your ansible infrastructure as code playbooks for security vulnverables, compliance issues and misconfigurations.
+- [kics](https://github.com/Checkmarx/kics) - SAST Tool that scans your ansible infrastructure as code playbooks for security vulnerabilities, compliance issues and misconfigurations.
 - [php-ansible Library](https://github.com/maschmann/php-ansible) - OOP-Wrapper for Ansible, making Ansible available in PHP.
 - [TD4A](https://github.com/cidrblock/td4a) - Design aid for building and testing jinja2 templates, combines data in yaml format with a jinja2 template and render the output.
 - [Ansible Playbook Grapher](https://github.com/haidaraM/ansible-playbook-grapher) - Command line tool to create a graph representing your Ansible playbook plays, tasks and roles.